rajeshv23/twydev.github.io/_posts/2019-07-24-clean-architecture.md

 ---
-title: "Clean Architecture"
+title: "Clean Architecture (PluralSight Course)"
 toc: true
 toc_label: "Chapters"
 categories:
-  - Online Course
+  - Software Architecture
 tags:
-  - domain driven design
+  - database-centric
+  - online course
 ---

+Extremely high level course on clean architecture, briefly covering Domain-Centric vs Database-Centric designs, Component Cohesions, Microservices, Testing, and extensibility of the architecture.

+___

+# Clean Architecture Course

 **Clean Architecture** *Patterns, Practices, and Principles* - Matthew Renze, accessed on PluralSight 2019 {: .notice--primary}

 I have skipped over CQRS, which is a topic covered in greater details in other online courses.
 This course is an introduction to the concept of Clean Architecture.
 Many of the good principles covered in this course overlap with Domain Driven Design and feels more like a high-level refresher to modern architecture design approach than any thing new.

-___

-### Domain-Centric vs Database-Centric Architecture
+## Domain-Centric vs Database-Centric Architecture
 From Uncle Bob: the first concern of an architect should be the usability of the software, not the implementation details.
 This thinking puts into perspective what parts of software development are essential vs what are merely details.

 In the domain-centric approach, domain and use-cases are deemed essential, and presentation and persistence are merely implementation details.